-When we repair and recover furniture, we upholsterers find the artifacts that tell your tale; a stray earring, a beloved toy, a candid Polaroid…some glitter from that one New Year's Eve...
-What an honor to be witness to this history, to preserve and prepare each piece to be part of the ongoing story, so it will continue to be there for you - when you need to rest, or a place to think.
+When I repair and recover pieces of furniture, I often find artifacts that tell a tale; a stray earring, a beloved toy, a candid Polaroid…some glitter from that one New Year's Eve...
+What an honor to be witness to that history and to preserve and prepare your furnishings to be part of your ongoing story!
+I want the furniture you love to continue to be there for you when you need to rest, or a place to think.
 To be there when your children come to visit with their children.
-To be there as your legacy when your grand-children are grown and cuddling by the fire, discussing great ideas, telling stories about the old days and dreaming of days to come.
+To still be there when your grand-children are grown and need a comfy place to discuss great ideas, tell stories about the old days and dream of days to come.

 Why Monday Wash?